leucir/factory/scale.md

 ## Invalidation Sources (quick scan)

+What to do when something changes in the product definition?
+This is an initial exercise that can be incorporated in the Factory policies and pipelines.

 | Source change              | Effect on cache/records                   |
 |---------------------------|-------------------------------------------|
 | Base image digest         | Invalidates downstream steps, re‑record   |